bacanije/credit-risk-classification/README.md

 - Write a Credit Risk Analysis Report

-# Split the Data into Training and Testing Sets #
+### Split the Data into Training and Testing Sets
+### Create a Logistic Regression Model with the Original Data
+### Write a Credit Risk Analysis Report